F.A.Q.’s

 How will this be Funded?

-Does the City have a Master Plan for the area?
+Does the City have a Master Plan for the Area?

-What Development Incentives does the City have to offer?
+What Development Incentives does the City Offer?

 The City offers a number of incentives that may be of benefit to your existing business or planned development.
 Please contact us today at (951) 739-4870 or via email at DowntownCorona@CoronaCa.gov .